-- (1) Sprott Private Wealth GP Inc. is the general partner of SPW, which exists under the laws of the Province of Ontario. - (2) Sprott Resource Lending exists under the federal laws of Canada. - (3) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (4) Sprott GenPar Ltd. is the general partner of Sprott Hedge Fund L.P., Sprott Hedge Fund L.P.
-II, Sprott Opportunities Hedge Fund L.P. and Sprott Enhanced Long Short Equity Fund L.P.
-Sprott GenPar Ltd. exists under the laws of the Province of Optonio - (5) TEC exists under the laws of Alberta. - (6) TCC exists under the laws of Alberta.

-- (7) SAMGENPAR, Ltd. is the general partner of Sprott Capital L.P., Sprott Capital L.P.
-II and Sprott Macro Managers Master Fund L.P.
-SAMGENPAR, Ltd. exists under the laws of Ontario. - (8) Sprott U.S. was formed to acquire Rule Investment, Inc. (which in turn owns GRIL), SAM USA and RCIC.
+- (1) Sprott Asia GP Inc. is the general partner of Sprott Asia LP, which exists under the laws of the Province of Ontario. - (2) Sprott Korea exists under the laws of South Korea. - (3) Sprott Private Wealth GP Inc. is the general partner of SPW, which exists under the laws of the Province of Ontario. - (4) Sprott Resource Lending exists under the federal laws of Canada. - (5) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (6) Sprott GenPar Ltd. is the general partner of Sprott Hedge Fund L.P., Sprott Hedge Fund L.P.
+II, Sprott Opportunities Hedge Fund L.P., Sprott Enhanced Long Short Equity Fund L.P., Sprott Resource Credit Strategies Fund and Sprott Private Resource Lending L.P.
+Sprott GenPar Ltd. exists under the laws of the Province of Ontario. - (7) TEC exists under the laws of Alberta. - (8) TCC exists under the laws of Alberta. - (9) SAMGENPAR, Ltd. is the general partner of Sprott Capital L.P., Sprott Capital L.P.
+II and Sprott Global Resources L.P.
+SAMGENPAR, Ltd. exists under the laws of Ontario. - (10) Sprott U.S. was formed to acquire Rule Investment, Inc. (which in turn owns GRIL), SAM USA and RCIC.
 Sprott U.S. exists under the laws of the State of Delaware.
 Rule Investment, Inc., GRIL and SAM USA exist under the laws of the State of California.
-RCIC exists under the laws of the State of Nevada. - (9) Sprott Consulting GP Inc. is the general partner of SCLP, which exists under the laws of the Province of Ontario.
+RCIC exists under the laws of the State of Nevada. - (11) Sprott Consulting GP Inc. is the general partner of SCLP, which exists under the laws of the Province of Ontario.